An in-depth, step-by-step guide for staking your NEAR assets with the Moonlet Wallet.

 Step 1 — Create Your Moonlet Wallet

-To download the app, go to https://moonlet.io/#start, scroll down and select the download option for Google Play or the Apple Store or download the Chrome extension here.
+To download the app, go to https://moonlet.io/#start, scroll down and select the download option for Google Play or the Apple Store.
 Please note that you will need to have the app installed on your phone to use the Chrome extension.

 Once you’ve downloaded the wallet, select “create” to get your new wallet.
 Read carefully through the terms of service and select next.
 You will be asked to write down your recovery phrase.
 Please keep in mind that your recovery phrase is the only way to restore your Moonlet wallet if you lose your phone or forget your password.